 Yuanyang can go by a variety of names.
 You might hear it as simply "coffee with tea" or by the names yuenyeung, yinyong, yingyong, or yin yang.
 It is a sweet and creamy drink that mixes coffee with Hong Kong milk tea for a powerful jolt of caffeine.

 If you travel to Hong Kong, you will discover exactly how popular yuanyang is.
 It is sold by many vendors and each yuanyang maker has his own secret recipe.
 This recipe captures the general flavor of this extraordinary beverage.

 - 1 cup Bolivian drip coffee, brewed extra strong

 Serve hot, or chill and serve over ice.

 This recipe uses a 1:1 ratio of coffee to milk tea and it's a great place to begin.
 Some people prefer less coffee and more tea.
 You might even see some suggestions that go as far as 7 parts milk tea to 3 parts coffee.

 Most of the time, you will find a happy medium between these two extremes.
 It is also going to depend on the strength of your coffee as well as the type of tea brewed.

-When exploring a new combination. begin with the 1:1 mix to see what you think.
-You can always adjust it immediately or wait until the next time you mix up a Yuanyang to fine-tune your preferences.
+When exploring a new combination, begin with the 1:1 ratio to see what you think.
+You can always adjust it immediately or wait until the next time you mix up a yuanyang to fine-tune your preferences.

 One must remember that from 1839 until 1997, Hong Kong was under British rule.
 During this time, many people on the island adopted not only capitalism but British customs as well.
 Among those is the famous afternoon tea.

 Fast forward to Hong Kong in the modern day.
 It is a place that rarely sleeps and is filled with busy people living busy lives.
-As we all know, sometimes an extra bit of caffeine helps tremendously during the day and Yuanyang came in to fill that need.
+As we all know, sometimes an extra bit of caffeine helps tremendously during the day and yuanyang fills that need.